 Food safety tips for back to school lunches

 - Use an insulated lunch bag.
 Empty and wash the bag each night after use.

-- Remind children not to eat any foods leftover from lunch afterschool on the bus or at home if they have not been kept cold since lunch time.
+- Remind children not to eat any foods leftover from lunch after school on the bus or at home if they have not been kept cold since lunch time.

 Also remember if packing safe lunches isn’t convenient in your household, school lunches provided by the school are a healthful and free or low-cost option.
 If you would like to know if your child is eligible to receive free or reduced-price school meals, contact the school food service director or your school principal.

 For more information on keeping your family's food safe, visit MSU Extension's Safe Food & Water website.